“… someone it will pay to follow closely” – Sydney Morning Herald

 Her voice has been compared to Florence Welch, Joni Mitchell and even a ‘treacherous mountain river’.
 Johnson’s songs evoke striking echoes of love and loss, at once ruthlessly intimate, and universal.
 On stage, Johnson’s warm presence and unpredictable banter usher you in to her folk-tinged musical universe, where she brandishes antique folk instruments with exceptional and unusual technique.

-Her two releases ‘Melissa’ and ‘Collarbone’ represent a new height of openness and sheer quality in her song writing.
+The three singles she has released each represent a new height of openness and sheer quality in her song writing.

-Exploding the traditional live-band arrangements of her early releases under Julia & the Deep Sea Sirens, her new direstion represents the sound of a master creative patiently assembling the exact sonic tools to communicate a nakedly personal story clearly and directly.
+Exploding the traditional live-band arrangements of her early releases under Julia & the Deep Sea Sirens, her new direction represents the sound of a master creative patiently assembling the exact sonic tools to communicate a nakedly personal story clearly and directly.
 In short, it fulfils the promise that has always been inherent in Johnson’s work.